sekai-soft/guide-nitter-self-hosting/docs/host-on-fly-io.md

 * `infiniteScroll`: Whether to enable infinite scrolling.
 Enabling this option will load Javascript on the web UI.

 8. Create a `.htpasswd` file

 Go to a website (I used https://iplocation.io/htaccess-secure-directory) or use the `htpasswd` CLI to generate a `.htpasswd` file under this directory. **This will be the username/password combo that protects the web interfaces of the Nitter instance.**

 9. Customize your nginx configuration
 ```
 cp fly.nginx-site.example.conf fly.nginx-site.conf
 ```
 **Be sure to replace `RSS_PASSWORD` in your `fly.nginx-site.conf` with your own.
-This will be the password that proteced RSS feeds of the Nitter instance**
+This will be the password that proteced RSS feeds of the Nitter instance.**

 10. Run this command to launch the instance on fly.io
 ```